ptrpfa/BusJourneyPlanner/README.md

 ---
 Two different algorithms are used to provide journey planning:

-Overall both algorithms uses these defauly Python libraries:
+Overall both algorithms uses these default Python libraries:
 1. Networkx module to generate a Directional Graph
 2. Matplotlib module to plot graph into JPG for visualisation
 3. Heapq/Priority queue to maintain smallest element for dequeueing